-My mother did not use any shortening for Christmas Eve meal preparations, but rather a very fresh flax seed oil, which she had made especially the week before Christmas.
-I loved the flavor of the fresh flax seed oil in all the meatless dishes.
+My mother did not use any shortening for Christmas Eve meal preparations, but rather a very fresh flaxseed oil, which she had made especially the week before Christmas.
+I loved the flavor of the fresh flaxseed oil in all the meatless dishes.

-One of the 12 course meatless dishes served during a Ukrainian Christmas Eve, is a Traditional Ukrainian Borscht (Red Beet Soup).
+One of the 12-course meatless dishes served during a Ukrainian Christmas Eve is a Traditional Ukrainian Borscht (Red Beet Soup).

-This recipe serves 6-8 servings.
+This recipe yields 6-8 servings.